-- having a urinary tract infection (UTI) in the recent past
+- had a recent urinary tract infection (UTI)

-- having an indwelling urinary catheter, a flexible tube that's used to drain urine from the bladder
+- a urinary catheter, a flexible tube that's used to drain urine from the bladder

-- having other painful abdominal conditions, such as irritable bowel syndrome (IBS)
+- have other painful abdominal conditions, such as irritable bowel syndrome (IBS)

 Acute prostatitis usually clears with a course of antibiotics.
-It's important to take the full course to ensure that the infection clears completely.
+It's important to take the full course to make sure that the infection clears completely.

-Rarely, other complications of acute prostatitis can occur.
+Rarely, other complications of acute prostatitis can happen.

 Acute urinary retention

-Because passing urine can be very painful, urine can build up in your bladder, causing pain in your lower tummy (abdomen) and not being able to pass urine at all.
+Because peeing can be very painful, urine can build up in your bladder, causing pain in your lower tummy (abdomen) and not being able to pee at all.

-To relieve this, a catheter (a thin, flexible, hollow tube) is needed.
+A catheter (a thin, flexible, hollow tube) can relieve this.